 While Costa Rican cuisine is full of robust, fresh flavors, the heat level (at least, in the dishes I’ve tasted) tends to be mild.
 If there’s one thing we’ve established on this blog it’s that I’m a total lightweight when it comes to “hot” spices, so I’m pretty much in love!

 The primary seasoning in traditional Gallo Pinto is Salsa Lizano, a vegetable-based condiment used widely throughout Costa Rica.
 The sauce is thin-textured and easily pourable, with a golden, tan color.
 Tasted on its own, it’s fairly salty, with a warm, round flavor of cumin and a bit of pepper.

 Many recipes suggest using Worcestershire Sauce as an alternative if Salsa Lizano is unavailable.
-I can see the parallel, but Worcestershire most definitely lacks the smokiness of Lizano.
-If making the substitution, I would add a bit of cumin to the rice for a more traditional flavor (more on this in the recipe notes below).
+I can see the general parallel, but Worcestershire most definitely lacks the smokiness of Lizano.
+For an authentic flavor, I don’t recommend making the substitution.

 I haven’t visited Costa Rica myself (yet!), but from what I’ve heard and read, it is an absolutely gorgeous country.
 The landscape is diverse (think: incredible beaches, majestic mountains, cloud forests, volcanoes), the culture rich, and, judging by my friends, the people some of the warmest in the world.